devodita/SRIP_Selection_Task/README.md

 This was carried out in Kaggle with the GPU P100 accelerator (for faster computation).
 Check out the Kaggle Notebook here: [Experiment](https://www.kaggle.com/devoditac/srip-iit-gandhinagar)

+## Future Directions

+- A more robust CNN maybe implemented (such as increasing Layers, using different activations etc.)
+- The visualisation can be incorporated with speicifc filters (e.g.: Edge Detection, Attention Filters etc.)

 ## Acknowledgments